courtois-neuromod/cneuromod-things/README.md

 Data, scripts and derivatives for the CNeuroMod-THINGS dataset, for which N=4 CNeuroMod participants underwent 33-36 fMRI sessions of a continuous recognition task based on images from the [THINGS dataset](https://things-initiative.org/).

 Files related to the main task are found under ``THINGS``:
-- ``things.fmriprep`` includes raw and preprocessed bold data, eye-tracking data, ``*events.tsv`` files with trialwise metrics, stimuli and annotations.
+- ``THINGS/fmriprep`` includes raw and preprocessed bold data, eye-tracking data, ``*events.tsv`` files with trialwise metrics, stimuli and annotations.
-- ``things.behaviour`` includes analyses of the subjects' performance on the continuous recognition task.
+- ``THINGS/behaviour`` includes analyses of the subjects' performance on the continuous recognition task.
-- ``things.glmsingle`` includes fMRI analyses and derivatives, including trialwise and imagewise beta scores estimated with GLMsingle, voxelwise noise ceilings, and proof-of-principle analyses to showcase the quality of the data.
+- ``THINGS/glmsingle`` includes fMRI analyses and derivatives, including trialwise and imagewise beta scores estimated with GLMsingle, voxelwise noise ceilings, and proof-of-principle analyses to showcase the quality of the data.

 In addition, this repository includes data, scripts and derivatives from two complementary vision localizer tasks, ``fLoc`` and ``retino`` (population receptive field), used to derive subject-specific ROIs. ``anatomical`` data